cs50nestm/cs50labs/variables/README.md

 age = 18 + 1;
 ```

-You can also assign a value to a variable at the same time that you are declaring it.
+A shorcut you might like is to assign a value to a variable at the same time that you are declaring it.

 ```c
 int age = 18;
 ```

-declares age as an integer variable, and assigns it with an intial value of 18.

 {% next %}